at1047/go2_search_and_rescue/index.md

 # Team

-Jason:
-*Bio:*
+**Jason:**

 Jason is a Mechanical Engineering graduate student specializing in Robotics, with experience in advanced motion control systems for quadruped robots.

-*Major Contributions:*

-Denae:
-*Bio:*
+**Denae:**

 Denae is a PhD student in the EECS department, whose current project focuses on simulating a frontier-based exploration strategy for a quadruped robot.

-*Major Contributions:*

-Kabir:
-*Bio:*
+Denae worked on frontier-based exploration logic, set up Ethernet-based networking for reliable internet connectivity on the robot, and launched and managed processes during experimental trials.

+**Kabir:**

 Kabir is an EECS undergrad student.
 He has worked on some projects involving autonomous vehicles and distributed ML systems.

-*Major Contributions:*

-Andrew:
-*Bio:*
+Kabir worked on the point cloud to occupancy grid conversion, debugging ros2 communication and timing issues, and tuning the path planning parameters.
+Kabir occasionally crashed the dog several times.

+**Andrew:**

 Andrew is a Mechanical Engineering graduate student specializing in Robotics with industry software engineering experience.

-*Major Contributions:*
+Andrew debugged ROS2 communication issues, developed a frontier filtering algorithm, and resolved issues with the coordinate transform (TF) tree.